SCOTT GOLDBERG TALKS THE FOREST HILLS

 Are there more horror icons you would love to bring together for a film in the future?

 I have a lot of ideas and a lot of concepts and screenplays that I would love to create visually through the filmmaking process.
-I feel that lots of people have creative ideas that they unfortunately never get a chance to see come to fruition.
+I feel that a lot of people have creative ideas that they unfortunately never get a chance to see come to fruition.
 So it was nice to see this particular one come to life.